 Background & History

-Note: LDN has not been approved by FDA for all use cases listed above, however, there are multiple clinical studies that have shown such benefits (see below).
-Learn more about "of label" uses
+Note: LDN has not been approved by FDA for these uses, but there are multiple studies that have shown these benefits (see below).
+Learn more about “off label” uses.

 A case report and discussion published in Cureus: “Clinical trials have proposed a unique mechanism(s) allowing LDN to affect tumors including non-small cell lung cancer (NSCLC) at the cellular level by augmenting the immune system.”

 A mouse study in Science Direct showed “Low-dose naltrexone inhibits colorectal cancer progression and promotes apoptosis…”

 A review article in International Immunopharmacology concludes “Methionine enkephalin (MENK), was reported to modulate cell growth, MENK was identified as an opioid growth factor (OGF) that interacts with the OGF receptor (OGFr) and regulates cell proliferation…LDN increases production of MENK.”

 A retrospective study published in the Journal of Clinical Psychopharmacology evaluates links between LDN and quality of life in 215 MS patients “77% of patients had no side effects at any time under LDN…60% of patients reported less fatigue while taking LDN…Three quarters of patients endorsed an improvement in quality of life.”

 Two prospective pilot studies found that “naltrexone is a well-tolerated and likely effective treatment option in the community setting [and] may be an effective, safe, and inexpensive treatment for fibromyalgia.”